Find Trade Colleges

 $13,970 Avg Student Debt

 Skagit Valley College came in at #23 in this year’s edition of the Best Associate Degree Trade Schools in Washington ranking.
-Mount Vernon, Washington is the setting for this small institution of higher learning.
-The public school handed out associate degrees to 626 students in 2021-2022.
+Skagit Valley College is a public institution located in Mount Vernon, Washington.
+The school has a small population, and it awarded 626 associate degrees in 2021-2022.

 #24